hirnimeshrampuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mysql/mysql_memcached.md

 ![ansible-end-final](https://user-images.githubusercontent.com/71631645/217766981-3e00b3f6-6ba8-47eb-9c8d-fefcd1685e36.jpg)

 ## Deploy Memcached as a cache for MySQL using Python
 We create two `.py` files on the host machine to deploy Memcached as a MySQL cache using Python: values.py and mem.py

-**values.py** to store the IP addresses of the instances and the databases created in them.
+**values.py** to store the IP addresses of the instances and the database created in them.
 ```console
 MYSQL_TEST=[["{{public_ip of MYSQL_TEST[0]}}", "arm_test1"],
 ["{{public_ip of MYSQL_TEST[1]}}", "arm_test2"]]